 First, a few guidelines for deciding who, of prickly nature, to put together for the romantic event.
 To breed hedgehogs, obviously, the minimum you need is a male and a female, but there are many other points to consider.
 Breeding of ill tempered hedgehogs is not a good idea; breeding of related hedgehogs can also be a bad idea.
 Choose the hedgehogs to be bred with some care.
 This can be for colour, temperament, or other values, but don't be indiscriminant.

 Females should not be bred before at least 5 months of age, as they have not finished growing and maturing themselves.
-Once bred, the hormonal changes will basically stop further maturation, and the drain on their metabolisms caused by having babies while still trying to grow themselves, can have permanent adverse affects on their health.
+Once bred, the hormonal changes will basically stop further maturation, and the drain on their metabolisms caused by having babies while still trying to grow themselves, can have permanent adverse effects on their health.

 Males, too, should not be bred before about 4-5 months, although the side effects are not as problematic for them.
 The biggest problem is that they just may not be up to the task, at least as well as they should be.